 Become educated on the latest evidence-based guidelines for diagnosing, treating and managing opioid use disorder, including use of medications such as methadone and buprenorphine, and the importance of approaching opioid use disorder as a chronic condition.
 See Appendices for list of updated guidelines.

 Universally screen in primary care at least annually for substance use disorders including opioid use disorder using a validated instrument (see NIDA Screening and Assessment Tools) following the United States Preventative Task Force recommendations.
 Providers not in primary care settings should also routinely screen for substance use disorders using validated instruments.
-Screening may be done by another care team member, clinic staff, or online/on paper prior to appointments.
-Screening should be done in a straightforward, nonjudgmental manner while asking about other health behaviors.

-While current USPSTF recommendations do not endorse screening for adolescents, Washington overdose related deaths have increased especially in youth.
+.
 Providers caring for pediatric patients should consider routinely screening for and have high clinical suspicion for substance use, and MOUD is recommended for adolescents with opioid use disorder.

 Ensure older adults are screened for unhealthy substance use.
-Older adults are less likely to be screened for unhealthy substance use than younger individuals, but overdose rates in older adults are increasing.
-If screening on paper, ensure print on screening is large enough for older adults to read easily.

 If a patient screens positive, or independently brings up concerns about their opioid use, ask about frequency, amount, and route of opioid use, perform comprehensive assessment, and discuss medications for opioid use disorder.
-Many people may only be familiar with abstinence-based approaches and unaware that using buprenorphine or methadone may reduce risk of overdose by about 50%.
 Do not delay medication until a comprehensive assessment can be performed.
-Use an evidence-based patient decision aid to support the conversation (some are certified by the Washington HCA, see more here).
-The conversation should include:

-Risks and benefits of available medications.

-How treatment setting can impact which medication might best meet their need (e.g., whether the patient can do daily visits) as well as the patient’s use of other substances (e.g., alcohol, benzodiazepines)

-Ensure that the patient and members of their support system (e.g., family, partners, etc.) understand the risk of adverse events, including recurrent substance use and fatal overdose, are increased when treatment does not include the use of buprenorphine or methadone.

-Assess and address patient comorbidities including poly-substance use and any untreated mental health or physical health conditions.
-Include screening and treatment for common co-occurring concerns including hepatitis C virus (HCV) and sexually-transmitted diseases (STDs) including syphilis.

 Offer medications for opioid use disorder treatment.
 Buprenorphine can be successfully prescribed in a primary care setting and may be a good fit for many patients, if aligned with their treatment goals.
 Offering access to medications for opioid use disorder is considered standard of care for patients with opioid use disorder.
 Follow evidence-based guidelines for assessment of opioid withdrawal and MOUD initiation.
 (ASAM, PCSS).

-See more resources on starting a program in primary care here.

 Assess possible medication interactions, especially with benzodiazepines.
 Treatment of opioid use disorder with medications should not be discouraged or delayed, but the combined use of these drugs increases the risk of serious side effects; however, the harm caused by untreated opioid addiction can outweigh these risks.
 Follow ASAM National Practice Guidelines for Treatment for Opioid Use Disorder and guidelines of the American Association for the Treatment of Opioid Dependence